AllenNeuralDynamics/TigerASI/README.md

 For a breakdown of what commands have been exposed, have a look at the [examples folder](https://github.com/AllenNeuralDynamics/TigerASI/tree/main/examples) and the docs.

 ## Documentation
-Docs can be generated via Sphinx.
+Docs can be generated via Sphinx but are also available on [readthedocs](https://tigerasi.readthedocs.io/en/latest/).
-Stay tuned for docs made available online.

 ## Implementation Details